carlgira/aedes-rna-analysis/README.md

 ```
 Results in *stats* folder.

+# PLAN

+- Apply edger algorithm
+- Work with the normalization file
+- Graph information about pvalue and CPM.
+- Filter counts with pvalue AND CPM
+- Shows volcano graph and other
+- Annotate the counts to list a list of genes.

 # References

 - A comprehensive evaluation of normalization methods for Illumina high-throughput RNA sequencing data analysis https://academic.oup.com/bib/article/14/6/671/189645